bariscicek/TypeScript/README.md

 This forked compiler emits code that looks just like the ExtJS classes you would write in regular Javascript.

+##How?

+ We created a new "module system" inside the compiler.
+Just invoke node tsc.js with command line argument -m extjs .

 ##ExtJS API Type Declarations

 To get the most use out of this compiler you will also need some type declarations (*.d.ts files) for the ExtJS API.
 There is a companion project to provide these: https://github.com/Dretch/typescript-declarations-for-ext

 ##Screenshot
 ![ScreenShot](https://raw.github.com/fabioparra/TypeScriptExtJSEmitter/master/TypeScriptExtJSEmitter/images/screenshot.jpg)